arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Auto Scaling Group (ASG).md

 	-   The AMI used to launch the instance still exists
 	-   The instance is not a member of another ASG
 	-   The instance is launched into one of the AZ defined in your ASG
-	-   If the ASG has an attached load balancer